2014 Spanish Grand Prix: Qualifying

 Vettel did not set a lap time in the final session because of a gearbox fault that emerged when he exited his garage and stopped at turn three.
 It prompted a brief stoppage with less than ten minutes remaining while track marshals extricated his car.
 Vettel later changed his gearbox, and incurred a five-place grid penalty, since gearboxes were required to last a minimum of six consecutive races per series regulations.
 Hence, Hülkenberg, who changed the setup of his car, began from tenth.
 His Force India teammate Pérez was 11th after slower traffic compromised his final timed lap, which he aborted to conserve his tyre allocation.
 Kvyat drove on the hard compound tyres for 12th and Gutiérrez was the faster Sauber driver in 13th.
 Magnussen's running was curtailed by an engine problem that prevented him from recording a fast lap and he had to start from 14th.
-Sutil in the second Sauber had overheated tyres that lost him time and took 16th as Chilton began from 17th.
-His teammate Jules Bianchi ran deep at turn 10 on his second timed lap.
+Sutil in the second Sauber vehicle had overheated tyres that lost him time and took 16th as Chilton began from 17th.
+His Marussia teammate Jules Bianchi ran deep at turn 10 on his second timed lap.
 Marcus Ericsson in 19th qualified ahead of his Caterham teammate Kamui Kobayashi in 20th for the first time in 2014; Kobayashi ran two timed laps on the medium compound tyres but a car imbalance and a delay by Bianchi slowed him.
 Maldonado failed to set a lap after he lost control of the rear of his car on the artificial grass at the exit of turn three and struck the inside concrete barrier, damaging his front right suspension and stopped the first session for seven minutes.

 Post-qualifying

-The stewards allowed Maldonado to start the race who was judged to have lapped within the 107 per cent limit in all three practice sessions.
+The stewards allowed Maldonado to start the race after judging him to have lapped within the 107 per cent limit in all three practice sessions.
 At the pre-race drivers' briefing, the Fédération Internationale de l'Automobile race director Charlie Whiting told drivers that if they did not maintain a consistent and acceptable pace and an improvement in behaviour during the formation lap, then they faced being penalised.
 Whiting's warning came after several drivers raised concerns about the formation laps going too slowly in past events in 2014.